rayyankhalid7777/KitchenAI/README.md

 ></iframe>

 ### Conclusion
-Since the p-value (~0.671) exceeds the significance level (0.05), we **fail to reject the null hypothesis**.
+Since the p-value (~0.671) exceeds the significance level (0.05), I **fail to reject the null hypothesis**.
 This result suggests that the average rating of recipes is not significantly influenced by the number of ingredients.

 ### Interpretation
 The lack of a significant difference implies that other factors, such as preparation time, recipe complexity, or taste preferences, may play a more substantial role in determining average ratings.
 This finding highlights the multifaceted nature of user preferences and suggests that future analyses should explore additional recipe attributes to better understand what drives user ratings.